danielgaskell/scc/doc/index.md

 * Headers, typedefs, and support functions for most SymbOS system calls (`symbos.h`).
 * Clean handling of SymbOS segments, with data, buffers, and literals located correctly in the executable without duplication (other compilers struggle with this).
 Keywords `_data` and `_transfer` allow specifying the segment of globals.
 * Multithreading (yes, [really](syscalls.md#multithreading)!)
-* The underlying code is 8-bit-friendly, so it should (eventually!) be possible to build SCC to run natively on SymbOS.

 ## Limitations

-* **Not all libc functions are available, well-tested, and/or correctly implemented yet**.
-Platform-independent ones should all work, but any code requiring I/O or calls to the operating system should be tested carefully.
 * **`float` is currently somewhat broken**; use with care.
 (The current implementation is horrible anyway, and should eventually be replaced with a proper Z80 floating-point library.)
+* **Not all libc functions are available, well-tested, and/or correctly implemented yet**.
+The libc implementation is robust enough for SCC to compile itself, but you may encounter subtle incompatibilities and any code requiring less-common system functions should be tested carefully.
 * No high-level optimizations like subexpression merging.
 (Just write efficiently.)
 * The libc implementation is not very fast and favors portability over speed.
 * For the usual Z80 reasons, 8-bit arithmetic (`char`) will always be much faster than 16-bit (`int`) and particularly floating-point (`float`, `double`) arithmetic.
 Declaring variables `unsigned` may also improve efficiency where applicable.